-As thousands of festival-goers pour into the hallowed ground of Worthy Farm for Glastonbury 2019, we speak to Hotpod Yoga co-founder Nick Higgins about how to restore and refuel after 5 days of partying hard
+As the final summer festivals take place, we speak to Hotpod Yoga co-founder Nick Higgins about how to restore and refuel after 5 days of partying hard

 All the while your at the festival, your brain is still being stimulated with the new and exciting things going on in front of you so your adrenaline is pumping, allowing you to cope with a severe lack of sleep.
 But the minute you remove yourself from this, you experience a crash, almost akin to a withdrawal.
 What’s fun at the time becomes the source of angst as real-life resumes; leaving the good times feeling like a distant memory.

 Getting back to reality is never easy, so we turned to Nick Higgins – yoga teacher and co-founder of Hotpod Yoga to help provide some tips for tackling the blues…

 Six step action plan to beat post-festival blues

 Go ‘off the grid’

 “As tempting as it may be to sit on Instagram, sobbing your way through those memories – take the time to disconnect with that, and reconnect with your day-to-day, in real life.
 Give yourself a curfew and use that time to be present.
 Catch up with friends and family, face to face if possible.
 Turn off your notifications and rekindle your joy for simple pleasures – it is possible, I promise.”